-Sparsholt College has teamed up with Gilbert White & The Oates Collections to create Sparsholt’s 2021 RHS Chelsea garden entry ‘The Natural Kalendar’.
+Sparsholt College has teamed up with Gilbert White & The Oates Collections to create Sparsholt’s 2021 RHS Chelsea garden entry ‘The Natural Kalendar’ (Silver-Gilt).

-‘The Natural Kalendar’ garden will bring to life phenology – the study of nature’s lifecycles and seasonal variations in climate – from 250 years in the past through to the present day, and its impact on future plant species selection.
-The garden will also take the theme of climate change, to show how observations by White (1720-1793), the father of ecology, enlightened people to the changing seasons and species activity.
+‘The Natural Kalendar’ garden brings to life phenology – the study of nature’s lifecycles and seasonal variations in climate – from 250 years in the past through to the present day, and its impact on future plant species selection.
+The garden also takes the theme of climate change, to show how observations by White (1720-1793), the father of ecology, enlightened people to the changing seasons and species activity.
 Key observations that are still relevant to the modern world today.

-New Forest business Agrumi Limited will also be exhibiting bespoke topiary, including life-size ponies and stags.
+New Forest business Agrumi Limited are also exhibiting bespoke topiary, including life-size ponies and stags.

 Alitex Ltd – Victorian greenhouses

 Alitex are designers and manufacturers of bespoke aluminium greenhouses and conservatories.
 The National Trust Greenhouse collection features a range of practical, low-maintenance greenhouses, with the timeless aesthetic qualities of an original heritage structure, designed to stand the test of time.
 Alitex products are endorsed by Royal Botanic Gardens, Kew.

 Andy Small Photography – flowers and nature photography